mscsuic/juliusross/papers.md

 *Journal of Differential Geometry* 72(3): 429–466 (2006)
 **Preprint:** [arXiv:0412518](https://arxiv.org/abs/math/0412518)

-This work and [2] grew out of the author’s PhD thesis.
+This work and [2] grew out of my PhD thesis.

 We introduce *slope stability for manifolds*, modeled on Mumford stability for sheaves.
 Slope stability is implied by K‑stability, and thus provides computable obstructions to the existence of cscK metrics.